christiandudel/dtms/README.md

 ## Acknowledgements

-We thank Alessandro Feraldi, Aapo Hiilamo, Daniel Schneider, and Angelo Lorenti for helpful comments and suggestions.
+We thank Alessandro Feraldi, Aapo Hiilamo, Daniel Schneider, Donata Stonkute, and Angelo Lorenti for helpful comments and suggestions.
 All errors remain our own.

 ## Overview